 All businesses that are reopening should be watching out for the three Cs:

-- Closed places: Indoor spaces require different protocols than outdoor spaces: look at ventilation, flow of people, capacity, etc.
+- Enclosed spaces: Indoor spaces require different protocols than outdoor spaces: look at ventilation, flow of people, capacity, etc.

 - Crowded spaces: Think of capacity for the particular space and the ability to maintain physical distancing